Take Me To

 We’ll help you figure out your options for receiving financial assistance.Learn More

 Our instructors are committed to helping you build the future in Iowa and beyond.See Our Faculty

 No GRE Required

 BVU does not require students to take the GRE for admission — saving you time and money.

-Master of Science in Education – Mental Health Counseling
+Master of Science in Education – Clinical Mental Health Counseling

 The heart of our program is the deep connections and valuable training that students experience during a summer course at BVU and a weekly live video class.